 The Arduino Pro Mini does not have a USB port, so programming the Arduino requires an FTDI USB to serial adapter or cable which is not included in the kit.
-An FTDI adapter is available as an add-on purchase.
+A UART adapter is available as an add-on purchase.

 This kit does not include step by step instructions for assembly.
 A quick start guide, assembly suggestions, and a starter sketch can be downloaded here.
 This research note describes the assembly process.
 The wiring diagram is your primary guide to assembly.
 If you have any questions check these research notes and leave comments or click Contact above.

 - Arduino Pro Mini compatible microcontroller (3.3v)

 - Adafruit TPL5110 Low Power Timer or Log-a-Long Timer Kit (select above)

 - Resistor to set the logging interval to about 10 minutes

 - 3.3v MicroSD card board